-This week is ‘Big Energy Saving Week’.
-The theme this year is switching, and there are often big savings to be made!
+Earlier this year it was ‘Big Energy Saving Week’.
+The theme this year was switching, and there are often big savings to be made!
 If you stay with a supplier on an expensive standard tariff, usually known as Standard Variable Tariffs (SVTs), you can find yourself paying £300 more per year than if you were on the cheapest deal on the market.

 Thinking about switching?
 There are a few things you need to know, and some stuff you need to look out for, to make sure you get the deal that is right for you.